-27 "Abortion Statistics-of Revolution."
+33 "Abortion Statistics-of Revolution."
 Voice of Revolution " The Online Magazine from the Ministry of Dr. Michael Brown.
 Web.
 16 Nov.
 2011.

-convenient, comfortable and meaningful; thus establishing virtues, culture, and civilization.
-The Quran warns on many occasions against attempts to tamper with the natural disposition of man to know God (fitrah).30
+occasions against attempts to tamper with the natural disposition of man to know God (fitrah فطرة).36

 "The sun and the moon follow their calculated courses; the plants and the trees submit to His designs; He has raised up the sky; He has set the balance.
-Do not tamper in the balance."
-(Quran, 55:5-8)
+Do not tamper in the balance." (al-Rahman, 55:5-8)